 Douglas Lamont: There have certainly been many challenges along the way, but I think we've always been absolutely ruthless about recruiting against the values.
 It sounds like a cliché, but when we hire at innocent, the first interview is to establish whether they can do the job.
 Then there’s a pretty hard process of interview two, three and four of does this person fit the culture?
 Does this person contribute to the kind of spirit that we want in the business?
 We work very hard to find those people as we grow.

 We've always managed to grow at a pace that generally we've done that.
-We adopted the famous Steve Jobs ‘better-a-hole-than-an-arsehole’ approach.
+We adopted the ‘better to have a hole in your team than an asshole’ mantra made famous at Apple.
 There have been times where we’ve run with quite a lot of gaps.
 So put pressure on the team, and make sure you’re not bringing in the wrong people and growing with the wrong people because that’s when the problems start.

 Amelia, do you feel like at the moment it's hard to maintain a culture?
 What are your values?